 This article will explain how to set up an nbn™ Fibre Phone service.
-Unlike Netphone (VoIP), Enhanced Fibre Phone (VoIP) is a type of phone that is only available with nbn™ Fibre to the Premises (FTTP) broadband connections.
+Unlike Netphone (VoIP), Enhanced Fibre Phone (VoIP) is a type of phone that was only available with nbn™ Fibre to the Premises (FTTP) broadband connections.
 This product is no longer available for residential customers as of 23 August 2017.

 Before you get started, make sure you have the following:

 Once your nbn™ Fibre Phone service is active, all you’ll need to do is plug your handset into the UNI-V 1 port on the nbn™ Connection Box using an RJ11 phone cable.

 Note: Since mid-2013, nbn™ Fibre Connection Boxes have been installed with a plastic cover by default.
 To lift this cover and see the ports and lights, gently prise the bottom of the cover away from the two clips holding it in place at the bottom of the unit and then lift the cover upwards.
 See Lifting the cover for more details.